14-DAY CLOSES ARE BACK!

 - Appraisers Burned Out.
 Our Appraisal Manager is a licensed appraiser herself who personally knows most of the appraisers on our panel, and she reminds me often that most of them are simply burned out from the excess amount of work over the last year.
 As a result, many of them are just cutting back.

 - Appraisers On Vacation.
 This is a major factor and also somewhat encouraging, as it implies that relief may be on the way.
-Many appraisers are simply on vacation now b/c they can finally travel safely with far less concern over COVID.
+Many appraisers are simply on vacation now because they can finally travel safely with far less concern over COVID.

 TAKEAWAY: CONTINUED DELAYS AND MUCH HIGHER APPRAISAL FEES